-

 As the global environment changes its trajectory, with interest rates normalizing to higher levels and the presence of geopolitical uncertainty such as the conflict in Ukraine, NBFIs present themselves to banks as a source of financial instability.

 On 2 June 2023, the European Central Bank (ECB) invited banks and practitioners to provide comments on counterparty credit risk sound practices, with the consultation period ending last 14 July 2023.
 A total of 43 good practices were identified in the report, which were based on the results of the targeted review performed in the second half of 2022 on how banks govern and manage counterparty credit risk.
-All 43 good practices identified by the ECB are predicated on the expectation for institutions to go beyond mere compliance with regulatory minimum requirements when designing their risk management and control approaches to counterparty credit risk.

 The practices in this article apply to banks which are subject to counterparty credit risk through the offering of capital market services to high risk counterparties as well as other areas of exposures.
 The practices outlined here will help to form the approach taken toward CCR by banks to manage and control counterparty credit risk.
 Improvements in areas such as defining the risk appetite, default management process and stress testing are identified in the report.
 The ECB will be publishing comments received as well as the final version of this report